js-works/preactive/README.md

 In the above examples the `c` is a so called component controller (some kind of representation for the component instance).
-The type of the component controller is currently the following (please be aware that "normal" developers will never have to use these methods directly they will only be used internally by some basic hook and utility functions):
+The type of the component controller is currently the following (please be aware that "normal" developers will never have to with these methods directly they will only be withd internally by some basic hook and utility functions):

 ```typescript